Swap-File/dashcam-parkmode/README.md

 b-124x compatible cables can be found here: https://www.digikey.com/products/en?keywords=WM12449-ND

 A standard 817 opto and bts 117 low side switch works well.

-Make sure to turn off "Override Parking Mode Timeout Function" in the Blackvue battery manager, or you will see blips every 2 hours.